What Other Parents Are Reading

 How Much Iron Do Kids Need?

-- Toddlers need 7 milligrams of iron each day.
-Kids ages 4-8 years need 10 milligrams while older kids ages 9-13 years need 8 milligrams of iron each day.
+- Toddlers ages 1-3 years need 7 milligrams of iron each day.
+Kids ages 4-8 years need 10 milligrams while older kids ages 9-13 years need 8 milligrams.

 - Adolescent boys should be getting 11 milligrams of iron a day and adolescent girls should be getting 15 milligrams.
 (Adolescence is a time of rapid growth and teen girls need additional iron to replace what they lose monthly when they begin menstruating.)

-- Young athletes who regularly engage in intense exercise tend to lose more iron and may require extra iron in their diets.
+- Young athletes who regularly engage in intense exercise tend to lose more iron and may need extra iron in their diets.
+People following a vegetarian diet might also need additional iron.

 What's Iron Deficiency?

-Iron deficiency (when the body's iron stores are becoming depleted) can be a problem for some kids, particularly toddlers and teens (especially girls who have very heavy periods).
-In fact, many teenage girls are at risk for iron deficiency — even if they have normal periods — if their diets don't contain enough iron to offset the loss of iron-containing RBCs during menstrual bleeding.
-Also, teen athletes lose iron through sweating and other routes during intense exercise.
+Iron deficiency is when a person's body doesn't have enough iron.
+It can be a problem for some kids, particularly toddlers and teens (especially girls who have very heavy periods).
+In fact, many teenage girls are at risk for iron deficiency — even if they have normal periods — if their diets don't contain enough iron to offset the loss of blood during menstruation.

-After 12 months of age, toddlers are at risk for iron deficiency because they no longer drink iron-fortified formula and may not be eating iron-fortified infant cereal or enough other iron-containing foods to make up the difference.
+After 12 months of age, toddlers are at risk for iron deficiency because they no longer drink iron-fortified formula — and, they may not be eating enough iron-containing foods to make up the difference.

 Iron deficiency can affect growth and may lead to learning and behavioral problems.
-And it can progress to iron-deficiency anemia (a decrease in the number of RBCs in the body).
+If iron deficiency isn't corrected, it can lead to iron-deficiency anemia (a decrease in the number of red blood cells in the body).

 Iron in an Everyday Diet